 During busy times, for example at the end of the year when there are a large number of renewals of licences, it is not guaranteed that an appointment will be made straight away.

 Therefore, the earlier your application is submitted, the more likely you are to have your licence issued for when your premises opens or when your previous licence expires.

-If no problems are identified following the inspection of your premises, we will endeavor to grant your licence within 14 days.
+If no problems are identified following the inspection of your premises, we aim to grant your licence within 14 days.

-If your application is not successful and you wish to appeal, please contact us in the first instance.
+If your application is not successful and you wish to appeal, please contact us.

 Any applicant who is refused a licence can appeal to the local Magistrates' court.